Flu Vaccines

 people aged 65 years and over

-people aged 6 months and over with certain medical conditions that increase their risk of severe influenza and its complications.
+people aged 6 months and over with certain medical conditions such as asthma, diabetes, or immunocompromising conditions.

-If you are unsure whether you qualify for a free flu vaccine, please contact us at (02) 9789 5955.
+If you are unsure whether you qualify for a free flu vaccine or a private vaccine, please contact us at (02) 9789 5955.